 Required: Yes

-Description: Tells the parser the pin names of the designator pins.
-It also informs the parser which designator pins are connected to power and ground.
+Description: Defines the pin names of the designator pins.
+It also defines which designator pins are connected to power and ground.
 Designators are defined in the [EMD Designator List] section and can be instances of either an .ibs [Component] or an .emd [Begin EMD].

 Sub-Params: signal_name, signal_type, bus_label